 Best Enrichment Toy for Low-Key Play

 Sometimes we just need our dogs to chill out and be still — like when they’re recovering from injuries or could use some downtime.
 That’s where this snuffle mat comes in handy.
-This dog enrichment toy features tons of fabric layers, patterns, and compartments that you can fill with treats and goodies to keep your pup occupied.
-But what really makes it unique (and a life-saver) are the suction cups on the bottom that secure it to smooth surfaces.
 Rather than encouraging dogs to chase the toy around to dislodge the goodies, this toy engages your pup while keeping them happily anchored in one spot.
-We love that it’s complex enough to keep a dog’s attention for an extended period but not so challenging that it becomes frustrating.
+We love that it is made from eco-friendly felt cloth and dustproof felt fabric.

 Highlights